abhishekjani08/donation-app-using-blockchain/README.md

 - **app.py**: The main Flask application file that handles routing and serves the web pages.
 - **templates/index.html**: The HTML file containing the user interface and JavaScript code for the Payment APP.
 - **static/images/QR.png**: The QR code image file that can be scanned to access the application using a mobile Ethereum wallet.

-## Usage

-The Payment APP provides the following functionalities:

-- ***Connect Wallet***: Allows users to connect their wallets with MetaMask.

-- ***Get Balance of Wallet***: Retrieves and displays the balance of the connected wallet.

-- ***Transfer Funds***: Enables users to transfer funds to another Ethereum address.
-Users need to enter the recipient's address and the transfer amount.
-Upon successful transfer, a transaction details popup will be displayed with the transaction amount and ID.

-- ***QR Code***: Displays a QR code that can be scanned to access the application using a mobile Ethereum wallet.